Supremolink81/GestureCV/Trials.md

 ![Loss Function Graph 64](./loss_graphs/loss_function_graph_64.png)

-Ok, using a CNN has not worked almost at all so far.
-I think it's time to pivot to something not only more complete, but better suited for the task at hand; the You Only Look Once (YOLO) model for object detection.

 Thus far, the model has overfit for many reasons, some of which I list below:

 - the dataset is too small; perhaps more data needed to be collected.